-Disability Darts
+Disability and Wheelchair Darts

 Besides the major dartboard manufactures there are but a few pioneers in the world of darts.
 Dart players are always looking for something new that may improve their game; however Australian Russ Strobel has turned his attention to wheelchair users.